 Betting on single matches instead of just on parleys is also an option with foreign betting websites.
 As if that was not enough, they also offer their clients the chance to play in some of the best online casinos and poker rooms, something which is still just a fantasy for people playing with the ALC.

-The Division works in unison with the ALC and with the Nova Scotia Provincial Lotteries and Casino Corporation (NSPLCC) which is authorized from the provincial government of Nova Scotia to conduct and manage casino gaming, video lottery and ticket lottery.
+The Division works in unison with the ALC and with the Nova Scotia Provincial Lotteries and Casino Corporation (NSPLCC) which is authorized by the provincial government of Nova Scotia to conduct and manage casino gaming, video lottery and ticket lottery.

 The Alcohol, Gaming, Fuel and Tobacco Division has been designated as the authority responsible for licensing and regulating lottery schemes in this province.
 The Division deals in registering, licensing and regulating casino gaming, video lottery and charitable gaming.